-102. Principles of Economics (S)(R) 3 credit hours.
+- 102. Principles of Economics (S) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
-Alternative Mode: 0.

-An introduction to micro and macro economic concepts and tools of economic analysis for application of economic theory in contemporary business.
+Alternative Mode: 0. - An introduction to microeconomic and macroeconomic concepts and tools of economic analysis for application of economic theory in contemporary business.
 This course will not count toward the major requirements in Accounting, Business Administration or Economics.
 Course is not open to students with previous credit in either ECO 251 or ECO 252.
-(Fall, Spring)

-251. Principles of Microeconomics (S) 3 credit hours.
+(Fall, Spring) - 251.
+Principles of Microeconomics (S) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.
 Survey of fundamental concepts.
-Emphasis is placed on decision-making by households as they allocate

-Survey of fundamental concepts.
-Emphasis is placed on decision-making by noticenous as they anotate their resources for maximum satisfaction and by business firms concerning levels of output, employment and prices.
+Emphasis is placed on decision-making by households as they allocate their resources for maximum satisfaction and by business firms concerning levels of output, employment and prices.
 Analysis of the role of competition in the free-market, private enterprise economic system.
-Prerequisite: Sophomore standing, Students may not earn credit for GSB 502 and ECO 251.
-(Fall, Spring)

-252. Principles of Macroeconomics (S) 3 credit hours.
+Students may not earn credit for GSB 502 and ECO 251.
+(Fall, Spring) - 252.
+Principles of Macroeconomics (S) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.

 Analysis of economic performance as it affects levels of unemployment and inflation.
 Emphasis on economic policy activities of the federal government and the Federal Reserve System.
-Prerequisite: Sophomore standing.
 Students may not earn credit for GSB 502 and ECO 252.
 (Fall, Spring)